mozilla/awsbox/doc/MAKE_AN_IMAGE.md

 on an amazon AMI you need to make some changes:

 1. uncomment `PermitRootLogin yes` in /etc/ssh/sshd_config
+2. uncomment `StrictModes yes` in /etc/ssh/sshd_config (which is the default, but will be set to `no` in step 3)
-2. restart sshd with `/etc/init.d/sshd restart`
+3. restart sshd with `/etc/init.d/sshd restart`
-3. modify `~root/.ssh/authorized_keys` and remove the first part of the line that tells you to log in as the ec2-user
+4. modify `~root/.ssh/authorized_keys` and remove the first part of the line that tells you to log in as the ec2-user

 Verify you can ssh in as root, and you're done.
 Here's a little script that you can paste in as ec2-user to accomplish the above:

     sudo sed -i s/^#PermitRoot/PermitRoot/ /etc/ssh/sshd_config
+    sudo sed -i s/^#StrictModes/StrictModes/ /etc/ssh/sshd_config
     sudo /etc/init.d/sshd restart
     sudo sed -i s/^.*ssh-rsa/ssh-rsa/ /root/.ssh/authorized_keys